 Cover Letters.
 How To Write A Cover Letter

-Cover letters are an important part of the job hunting process.
+Cover letters are an important part of the job-hunting process.
 Writing a cover letter when seeking a job can be a very daunting task that plagues many job seekers.
 A cover letter introduces who you are and what sells your CV or resume to the potential employer.

-You are writing a cover letter explains the narrative that is your life experiences, potential job requirements, and shows your writing and communication abilities.
+You are writing a cover letter that explains the narrative that is your life experiences, potential job requirements, and shows your writing and communication abilities.

 Before an employer even sees your resume, they are making judgments and evaluations about you and your abilities.
 If the cover letter is not done well, your employer may not even get to your resume.